llm-on-gke/ML-pipeline-with-wandb-and-mlflow/README.md

-# NEXT ACTIONS

-* run docker container and mlflow download and eda step with notebook

----
+# ML pipeline with MLFlow and Weights and Biases

 ## Getting started